JoelChan13/mildew-detector/README.md

 The primary objective of this project is to develop a Machine Learning system that aids Farmy & Foods in addressing the issue of powdery mildew affecting their cherry plantations.
 Currently, the process is manual verification if a given cherry tree contains powdery mildew.
 An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
 If there is powdery mildew, the employee applies a specific compound to kill the fungus.
 The time spent applying this compound is 1 minute.
 Due to this fact, manually inspecting all plants is not scalable, the client has outlined the following specific business requirements:

 1. Visual Differentiation: Conduct a comprehensive study to visually differentiate between healthy cherry leaves and those infected with powdery mildew.
-2. Predictive Modeling: Implement a predictive model capable of identifying whether a cherry leaf is healthy or contains powdery mildew based on image analysis, with an accuracy target of 97%.
+2. Predictive Modeling: Implement a predictive model capable of identifying whether a cherry leaf is healthy or contains powdery mildew based on image analysis, ideally with an accuracy target of not less than 97%.
 3. Interactive Dashboard: Develop an interactive dashboard that allows users to upload cherry leaf images, receive predictions, and review the analysis results.

 By meeting these requirements, the project will enable Farmy & Foods to maintain product quality and meet market demands effectively through large-scale automated detection.